 Our matches connect people across the country and across generations.
 70% of our matches are intergenerational while 30% are peer to peer.
 We invite everyone 18+ to volunteer and anyone who is 60+ can participate, volunteer, or both.

-Katie Wade – Director
+Katie Wade – Senior Director of Creative Engagement

-Casey O’Neill– Associate Director
+Casey O’Neill– Interim Director

 Karen Miller – Program Manager